duncan-f/Plymouth-Themes/README.md

 sudo mkdir /usr/share/plymouth/themes/
 ```

-- Clone this repository if you want all the themes else if you want any individual theme download it from release section
+- Clone this repository if you want all the themes at once else if you want any individual theme then download it from release section
 ```bash
 git clone https://github.com/MrVivekRajan/Plymouth-Themes.git
 ```